Doghouse-Mike/my-notes/content/Obsidian October 2024 vault self-critique checklist.md

 - [ ] Open both Backlinks and Outgoing Links to see if there are any unlinked mentions that make sense #project/Obsidian
 - [x] Sort the files in Files Explorer by "Modified time (old to new)", take a look at the top files and see how they can be made better. ✅ 2025-05-04
-- [-] Enable the Random Note core plugin and randomly visit some notes for surprises.#ticktick
+- [-] Enable the Random Note core plugin and randomly visit some notes for surprises.

 [^1]: Remember that "joy" is a valid measure!